All Aestiva products sit on a browser-native engine called Aestiva Array.

-When developing products with the HTML/OS programming language, the developer is not required to be a security expert since ADC security measures are built into the engine.
+When developing products with the HTML/OS programming language, the developer is not required to be a security expert, since ADC security measures are built into the engine.
 Aestiva recognizes the fact that most web developers are not (and will not become) fully knowledgeable in web security.

-The HTML/OS web engine used by Array performs data integrity checks to ensure data passed to it from the web is proper and allowed.
+The HTML/OS web engine used by Array performs data integrity checks to ensure that data passed to it from the web is proper and allowed.
 By default, data cannot be passed into Array unless it is explicitly allowed by the web developer.
-The data checking extends across all data passed into the engine including data passed in as variables.
+The data checking extends across all data passed into the engine, including data passed in as variables.

 Array works seamlessly with HTTPS, an industry-standard secure web protocol that delivers secure transport of data over the web.

 Secure transport is required in situations where trust cannot be assumed by parties in network-proximity to the hosted server.